ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
-> A goal without a plan is just a wish.
+> Every problem has a gift for you in its hands.
 >
-> - Larry Elder
+> - Richard Bach
 <!-- END_JOKE_SECTION -->